A lot or a little?

 What parents need to know

 Parents need to know that CodeMonkey provides practice coding with a real programming language to solve a variety of puzzles.
 The game's developers have worked hard to make the puzzles accessible and provide the right guidance at the right time.
 But parents should expect kids to get stuck, requiring some encouragement and, depending on their age and ability, some help to get past some of the more challenging levels.
 There's no offensive content to be found on the site or in the puzzles, so parents can focus on helping their kids learn how to code.
+Under the CCPA law you have the right to protect your personal information.
+Make a Do Not Sell request to CodeMonkey.

 There aren't any reviews yet.
 Be the first to review this title.